ionic-enterprise/auth-playground-vue/README.md

 ## Significant Architecture

+### The Authentication Services

+#### Authenticator Interface

+The `Authenticator` interface provides a consistent set of methods that are used across our HTTP Basic Auth service as well as our OIDC authentication service.
+This way, no matter which type of authentication we are using the rest of our application can rely on having a simple, well-defined service level API.

+#### Basic Authentication Service

+The `BasicAuthenticationService` is used to perform a basic HTTP based authentication where the application itself gathers the credentials and then sends them to the backend to be verified.
+A token is returned by the backend.
+This is easily the least secure of all of the methods presented because:

+- The application obtains the credentials instead of the backend system performing the authentication.
+- As a result, those credentials are sent across the wire to the backend that will do the authentication.
+- The protocol we have implemented has a single long-lived token rather than short lived tokens with a long lived refresh token.

+Obviously, some of this we could could be solidified from a security standpoint.
+However, the fact that the user stays in the app in order to enter their credentials is a serious flaw that would take more work to get around.
+This makes using Auth Connect with the OIDC providers a far better choice for applications where security is important.

+#### OIDC Authentication Service

+The `OIDCAuthenticationService` extends the `IonicAuth` class from Auth Connect.
+This code encapsulates the configuration for each of the services this application supports: AWS Cognito, Azure, and Auth0.

+The important thing to notice here is how little actual code is needed.
+Most of what needs to be provided is configuration.
+The only code that is truly required is the code that extends the base class passing our configuration in the constructor.
+The override of the `login()` method is only required due to a quirk with Azure's password reset functionality.
+If that quirk did not exist, we would not even need that.

+### The Token Storage Provider

+When constructing the authentication services a token storage provider is specified.
+The token storage provider can either be the `vault` object or an object that implements <a href="https://ionic.io/docs/auth-connect/interfaces/tokenstorageprovider" target="_blank">a specific interface</a>.
+If you do not specify a token storage provider, Auth Connect will use a default provider that utilizes `localstorage`.
+The default provider, however, is only intended for development use.
+In a production scenario we suggest pairing Auth Connect with Identity Vault for a complete authentication solution.

+**Note:** while the token storage provider _can_ be specified as the `vault` created by Identity Vault, this application creates its own object using the `TokenStorageProvider` interface.
+This allows more flexibility in controlling the exact actions of the vault.

+### Composables

+#### Auth

+The Auth composable abstracts the authentication functions that are required by the rest of the app.
+This composable is responsible for:

+- instantiating the proper Authentication service
+- tracking the currently used provider so the proper service can be instantiated upon application restart
+- calling the appropriate service when required

-### The Session Vault Service
+#### Session Vault

-The session vault service defines the interface to the Identity Vault.
-When being used in an application that also uses Auth Connect, this service will typically do the following:
+The session vault composable defines the interface to the Identity Vault.
+When being used in an application that also uses Auth Connect, this composable will typically do the following:

 - Instantiate the `Vault` object.
-- Expose the `Vault` object so it can be used by Auth Connect as a token storage provider.
+- Expose the `Vault` object so it can be used by Auth Connect as a token storage provider OR create a `TokenStorageProvider` object that utilizes the `Vault` object (we do the latter in this app).
-- Expose any methods needed throughout the rest of the system, even if the methods just pass-through to a method on the `Vault` object.
+- Expose any functions needed throughout the rest of the system

-Typically, the added methods would be ones like:
+Typically, the functions would be ones like:

 - `unlock()`
 - `canUnlock()`